bryanwweber/bryanwweber.github.io/content/pages/resume.md

 ---

-OSS Engineer, [Coiled Computing](https://coiled.io), January 2022 -- May 2022

-- Used Dask to identify performance bottlenecks when loading terabyte-scale Parquet data from cloud storage
-- Developed an `ipywidgets`-based dashboard to display cluster status in the Coiled v2 client
-- Refactored three Dask DataFrame creation and joining functions to improve task graph optimization
-- Added hooks for `dask.distributed.Client` to run user-supplied preload plugins

----

 Core Developer & Steering Committee Member, [Cantera Project](https://cantera.org), January 2014--Present

-- Developed and automated build of Conda and PyPI packages for the C-extension, downloaded 500,000+ times in 5+ years
+- Developed and automated build of compiled (C++) packages, downloaded 500,000+ times in 5+ years
 - Maintain SCons-based build system for macOS, Linux, and Windows, supporting GCC, Clang, MSVC, and MinGW compilers
 - Developed and automated build and deployment of the Cantera website to Linode hosting
 - Received \$2.5M grant from NSF to expand Cantera to novel scientific domains and develop sustainable communities
-- Managed the 2020 community survey, receiving over 60 responses and leading to dropping support for Win32
 - Moderate Cantera User's Group, responding to 1,200+ posts over 10+ years
 - Organized and led three training workshops at international conferences with up to 100 paying attendees.
 Generated more than $10,000 in revenue for the project.
 - Mentored 2 Google Summer of Code students under the NumFOCUS umbrella, leading to two feature enhancements

+---

+OSS Engineer, [Coiled Computing](https://coiled.io), January 2022 -- May 2022

+- Used Dask to identify performance bottlenecks when loading terabyte-scale Parquet data from cloud storage
+- Developed an `ipywidgets`-based dashboard to display cluster status in the Coiled v2 client
+- Refactored three Dask DataFrame creation and joining functions to improve task graph optimization
+- Added hooks for `dask.distributed.Client` to run user-supplied preload plugins

 ---